-Alan Rusbridger has been editor of the Guardian since 1995.
-He is editor-in-chief of Guardian News & Media, a member of the GNM and GMG Boards and a member of the Scott Trust, which owns the Guardian and the Observer.
+Alan Rusbridger was editor of the Guardian for more than 20 years.
+He was editor-in-chief of Guardian News & Media, a member of the GNM and GMG Boards and a member of the Scott Trust, which owns the Guardian and the Observer.

 Rusbridger's career began on the Cambridge Evening News, where he trained as a reporter before first joining the Guardian in 1979.
 He worked as a general reporter, feature writer and diary columnist before leaving to succeed Clive James and Julian Barnes as the Observer's TV critic.